 Flowering cauliflower, known as Fioretto, is a fun, delicious new cauliflower variety in town.
-I made this Lemon Marinated Fioretto Salad to introduce it to you, and to show off its good looks and mild, sweet flavor.
-This is one of the first Fioretto cauliflower recipes, and we’ll be seeing a lot more.So remember just after the first of the year, when I told you I’d learned from Melissa’s Produce what would be “in” this year?
+I made this Lemon Marinated Fioretto recipe to introduce it to you, and to show off its good looks and mild, sweet flavor.
+This is one of the first Fioretto cauliflower recipes, and we’ll be seeing a lot more of them.So remember just after the first of the year, when I told you I’d learned from Melissa’s Produce what would be “in” this year?
 In the world of produce, that is?

 Next up: Fioretto!

 - Fioretto, which means “little flower” in Italian, is flowering cauliflower.

 - Fioretto is a hybrid of cauliflower and broccoli that was created by the Tokita Seed Company, in Japan.
 It was first introduced to stores in 2012.

 - The color of the stems is often green, but can vary from creamy white to yellowish-green.

 - Fioretto or flowering cauliflower, is also known as Biancoli, Sweet Sprouting Cauliflower, Karifurore and Stick Cauliflower.

 I was so excited to make this Fioretto recipe for you!

 - This beautiful, flowering cauliflower can be eaten raw, grilled, sautéed, roasted, and the list goes on.